FIFA Women's World Cup: Broadcasting and revenue

-As of 2017, the 2015 FIFA Women's World Cup Final was the most watched soccer match in American history with nearly 23 million viewers, more than the 2015 NBA Finals and Stanley Cup.
+As of 2017, the 2015 FIFA Women's World Cup final was the most watched soccer match in American history with nearly 23 million viewers, more than the 2015 NBA Finals and Stanley Cup.
 It was also the most watched Spanish-language broadcast in tournament history.
 More than 750 million viewers were reported to have watched the tournament worldwide.

 The 2023 Women's World Cup generated $570 million.
 By comparison, that equates to 9% of the revenue generated by the 2018 men's tournament of $6.1 billion.

 In 2023, FIFA separated broadcast rights for the Women's World Cup from the men's tournament for the first time, and president Gianni Infantino suggested in May 2023 that the 2023 FIFA Women's World Cup might not be broadcast in the "Big 5" European countries due to disappointing offers.
 As of 3 June 2023, FIFA had yet to reach broadcast agreements in Spain, Germany, Italy, France, Japan, or the United Kingdom, with German broadcasters ZDF and ARD bidding 3% as much for the Women's World Cup as the 2022 men's World Cup, French and Spanish broadcasters less than 5%, and Italian broadcasters less than 1%.

 Records and statistics

-Boldface indicates a player still playing.
+Players in bold are still active in international football.